Romare Bearden's The Dove: A Meeting of Vision and Sound

 Discuss the importance of improvisation in jazz music.

-Analyze how changes in art and musical style reflect changes in society.
+Analyze how changes in art and musical style reflect and influence changes in society.